RSM2001/sem_coursework/use-cases/use-case-4.md

 ## MAIN SUCCESS SCENARIO

-1. Geography teacher defines N.
-2. Geography teacher extracts the capital city information.
+1. Geography teacher extracts the country information.
-3. Geography teacher passes the information on to their students.
+2. Geography teacher creates the infographics for their students.

 ## EXTENSIONS